Ellis Valentine: Texas Rangers

 The Texas Rangers, who were in last place in the American League West and in dire need of offense, signed Valentine to a minor league pact on July 6, 1985.
 He played well, batting .314 with ten home runs and 33 RBIs in 46 games for the triple A Oklahoma City 89ers, but it did not translate to major league success when he joined the Rangers in September.
 He was not offered a contract for 1986, but received an invitation to Spring training that he declined, retiring instead.

 Career stats

 Alongside Steve Garvey, George Brett, Ken Brett, Tommy Lasorda and Fred Lynn, Valentine appeared in the "Superstar/Salem" episode of Fantasy Island during the series' first season (original air date: March 25, 1978).
 Gary Burghoff plays an accountant with the fantasy of being a Major League Baseball pitcher.
 Valentine is one of his strikeout victims.

 After retiring from baseball, Valentine took a job with Avis Rent-a-Car earning $4.25 per hour.
 In his first baseball-related job since retirement, Valentine managed Antelope Valley in the short-lived Golden State League in 1995.
-His tenure with the financially doomed league lasted just a week into the season.
+His tenure with the financially doomed league lasted just a week, as the league would fold.